 Beyond this, there are parallels with the research into the anti-plagiarism fields, in particular looking at the policies, processes and penalties surrounding contract cheating, and how to write assignments to prevent contract cheating.
 The research I’ve been involved with has proposed a number of solutions, but there are many others.

 Feel free to contact me regarding contract cheating.
-Bob and I often deliver keynote talks, research seminars and training related to plagiarism and contract cheating, and we are happy to discuss the issues further, to assist with staff development and to support requests from the media.
+I often deliver keynote talks, research seminars and training related to plagiarism and contract cheating.
+I’m happy to discuss the issues further, to assist with staff development and to support requests from the media.

 For more information on contract cheating, visit contractcheating.com.